I am a Mdewakanton Dakota rights activist with several

 I believe that the

-primary reason why they came to an end and have not yet been reestablished is because our church was
+primary reason why they came to an end and have not yet been reestablished is because the Roman Catholic Church was

 opposed to prohibition